-Seattle, ex-council candidate agree to deal to dismiss charges in voucher case
+Seattle to drop charges in ‘democracy voucher’ alleged cheating case if former candidate adheres to deal

-Sheley Secrest, who ran for Position 8 on the City Council last year, was accused of trying to cheat Seattle’s first-in-the-nation “democracy vouchers” program.
+Sheley Secrest, who ran for Position 8 on the City Council last year, has been accused of trying to cheat Seattle’s first-in-the-nation “democracy vouchers” program.

 The agreement says Secrest must complete 48 hours of community service by March 1, 2020, and commit no crimes before that date.
-The agreement says Secrest cannot take part in the voucher program in 2019, when council seats will next be up for election.
+It also says Secrest cannot take part in the voucher program in 2019, when council seats will next be up for election.

 If she abides by the deal signed last month, the City Attorney’s Office will drop the case.
 If she doesn’t, a judge will decide the case based only on what’s in the court file, without defenses.